-I am, however, a writer, and I do obsess over the products I put on my body (ingredients lists are my friends!).
-Since I started researching, writing about and using natural and organic beauty products a few years ago, I’ve come to a few conclusions, and it’s from this standpoint that I present all of the content on this blog.
+As a journalist, editor, and writer who obsesses over the products I put on my body (ingredients lists are my friends!), I can’t help but want to write about my findings.
+Since I started researching, writing about, and using natural and organic beauty products in 2009 — I’ve written about natural and organic beauty and skincare products for Breathe, Charlotte magazine, StyleSeat, and Beautorium, among others — I’ve come to a few conclusions, and it’s from this standpoint that I present Indigo + Canary.

 “When you are balanced and when you listen and attend to the needs of your body, mind, and spirit, your natural beauty comes out.” –Christy Turlington

-I think making healthier decisions in any regard (eating healthier foods, exercising more or using natural products) is an ongoing process.
+I think making healthier decisions in any regard (eating healthy foods, exercising, or using natural products) is a process.
 Any effort you make is better than no effort.
 Really!
 If you just can’t bear to give up your aluminum-based antiperspirant, but happily switched to an organic body cleanser, I’m OK with that.
 (I will probably point you in the direction of a few more natural alternatives, though…)

 As a consumer, you have to make choices every day about what’s best for you and your family, and I believe that even the smallest trade-offs are worth it.
 My hope is that this blog will help you make those decisions.
 Some products are more natural than others, and there are some ingredients I absolutely will not touch.
 But I don’t think you have to be all-in, 100% natural and organic in order to enjoy and benefit from natural beauty.